27 Jun 4 Best Practices for Writing Emails that Get Opened & Read

 However, you need to make it as easy as possible for people to take action; don’t put unnecessary barriers in the way.
 Test your links before hitting the send button.
 Nothing hurts more than a broken or wrong link.

-Also, a digital marketing system like Ryan Deiss outlined in this article can help you increase your number of customers, increase the average transaction value per customer and increase the number of transactions per customer.
+Also, a digital marketing system can help you increase your number of customers, increase the average transaction value per customer, and increase the number of transactions per customer.